 What else is there to do and see in the area?

 New Brunswick’s riverfront capital, Fredericton is brimming with a rich heritage.
 Plenty of outdoor space, including riverside trails, and delicious cuisine make this city a must-visit.
-For a listing of what to see and do, please visit Tourism New Brunswick or Fredericton Tourism.
+For a listing of what to see and do, please visit Tourism New Brunswick, Fredericton Tourism, or Destination Nackawic.